eduardz/check_mk/README.md

+Check_MK is an extension to the Nagios monitoring system that allows creating rule-based configuration using Python and offloading work from the Nagios core to make it scale better, allowing more systems to be monitored from a single Nagios server.

-Some Check_MK plugins from the internet.
-Tested / modified to function on Linux CentOS7
+Gathered some Check_MK plugins from the internet: modified to a better function on Linux.

 The plugins require to install check-mk-agent for check_mk server.
 Official documentation https://mathias-kettner.de/checkmk_linuxagent.html